Professor: Dr. Lee Boyd

 WASHBURN UNIVERSITY SERVICES

-personal problems, time management, or choice of major, classes, or employment.
+problems, time management, or choice of major, classes, or employment.
+The

-The Center for Learning and Student Success or CLASS (counseling, testing,
+Center for Learning and Student Success or CLASS (counseling, testing, learning

-learning assistance, career services, academic advising) is available to
+assistance, career services, academic advising) is available to help students.

-help students.
-If you feel you need someone with whom to discuss an issue
+If you feel you need someone with whom to discuss an issue confidentially

-Services for Students with Disabilities Office (SSWDO)to request accommodations.
+for Students with Disabilities Office (SSWDO) to request accommodations.

 The office is responsible for assisting in arranging accommodations and

-for identifying resources on campus.
-New requests for accommodations should
+for identifying resources on campus for persons with disabilities.
+Qualified

-be submitted two months or more prior to the date services should begin;
+should be submitted two months or more prior to the date services should

 Location: Morgan Hall, Room 150